dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1988: Student autonomy in learning enhances investment in education.
+### T1988: Allowing students to choose how they learn empowers them in their education.

 |Support|
 |---|